Part IX debt agreements

 - ask your creditors for a temporary stop on payments you owe them for a specified time.

 Making an application for a Debt Agreement is an act of bankruptcy, which means your creditors can apply to bankrupt you if they do not accept the proposal.
+A Debt Agreement is listed on your credit report.

 A Debt Agreement is legally binding on both parties.